MarcossYoung/bioAnalyst/process/V-Genes5.md

 dataset versions) · report (flip disclaimer) · tests.

 ## Open decisions (resolve when we plan Stage 5 — these are the real work)
-1. **Negative-set curation** — which specific artifact papers/cases (start from the alignment-sensitivity + gBGC false-positive literature the spec gestures at).
-A literature-sourcing task.
-2. **Positive-set choice** — one tractable, well-documented published result to reproduce.
-   Favor an **ERC/selection** result over a rate-phenotype association: the Stage 4 RERconverge leg is underpowered (~15–25 species, primate-confounded), so a rate-phenotype target would make the benchmark rest on the weakest part of the pipeline.
+1. **Case extraction details** — the source families and positive case are locked above;
+   implementation still needs to extract exact identifiers from papers/supplements into `validation/benchmarks/vgenes5_v1/` with hashes and source notes.
-3. **Separation metric + pass threshold** — define explicitly up front (recommend AUC ≥ a fixed threshold **and** positive recovered).
+2. **Separation metric + pass threshold** — define explicitly up front (recommend AUC ≥ a fixed threshold **and** positive recovered).

 ## Verification (this ends the project, not "the pipeline runs")